 There will also be other examples of furloughing staff and these include:

-How can CP Law Associates help?
+How can CP Law Associates help with furlough fraud?

 Since the furlough scheme was announced, the team at CP Law Associates have been advising employers on how to ensure that when furloughing employees the right steps are taken in accordance with the rules and guidance.
 We’ve also noticed a surge in insolvency advice and this is because employers are starting to realise that they will struggle to survive once furlough ends.